Philippine Army: Spanish era

-Majority of the soldier that served the Captaincy General of the Philippines are Philippine natives, as opposed to their Native-American, Mestizo from the Americas or white counterparts who at first, are mostly Criollos from New Mexico, but then after Mexican independence, are mostly from the Peninsula.
+Majority of the soldiers that served the Captaincy General of the Philippines are Philippine natives, as opposed to their Native-American, Mestizo from the Americas or white counterparts who at first, are mostly Criollos from New Mexico, but then after Mexican independence, are mostly from the Peninsula.
 Many of them are exiles and are forced to join the military service in the Philippines for crimes committed at home.
 Philippine natives, in most cases, join the military to pay debts.
 They participated in many conflicts and pacifications throughout the Spanish Empire.
 In many cases acting as intermediaries.
 The reward for service of an elite native are mostly land grant and encomiendas.
 The annexation of the capital - Manila to the Spanish Empire in 1571 was made possible with the help of the Visayan natives who views Rajah Sulayman as an enemy.